Condensation of an ideal gas with intermediate statistics on the horizon: Condensation on an arbitrary screen ( ) and the first law of thermodynamics

-This means that all quantum bits of an asymptotic Minkowski spacetime $(T_u=0)$ are in the ground state. {\sl It should be noted that the definition of $U_u$ in $(\ref{entropy})$ does not change the Newton's inverse square law if we use the entropic interpretation of the gravitational force} \cite{Verlind}.
-Another interesting result is that the horizon is a boundary where all quantum bits of spacetime are going to be in the excited state. calculation of $ \mu$ from $(\ref{first})$ yields: \bea \mu\sim r ({T_{u}\over T_c})^2[\frac{d^2f}{dr^2}(1- {\sqrt f}\{\frac{T_p}{T_c}\})+\frac{8 \pi^2 k_B^2 }{{\sqrt f} }(\frac{T_p}{T_c})T_u^2] \eea For $r >> 2 M$, $\mu\sim (1/r^7)$ is extremely small and tends to zero asymptotically.
-It is simple to interpret this behavior for the asymptotically flat region where most quantum bits of spacetime are in the ground state and little energy is needed to add a quantum bit to the excited states on the holographic screen.
+This means that all quantum bits of an asymptotic Minkowski space-time $(T_u=0)$ are in the ground state. {\sl It should be noted that the definition of $U_u$ in $(\ref{entropy})$ does not change the Newton's inverse square law if we use the entropic interpretation of the gravitational force} \cite{Verlinde}.
+Another interesting result is that the horizon is a boundary where all quantum bits of space-time are going to be in the excited state. calculation of $ \mu$ from $(\ref{first})$ yields: \bea \mu\sim r ({T_{u}\over T_c})^2[\frac{d^2f}{dr^2}(1- {\sqrt f}\{\frac{T_p}{T_c}\})+\frac{8 \pi^2 k_B^2 }{{\sqrt f} }(\frac{T_p}{T_c})T_u^2] \eea For $r >> 2 M$, $\mu\sim (1/r^7)$ is extremely small and tends to zero asymptotically.
+It is simple to interpret this behavior for the asymptotically flat region where most quantum bits of space-time are in the ground state and little energy is needed to add a quantum bit to the excited states on the holographic screen.
 On the other hand, on the horizon, $\mu$ goes toward large numbers, which is also expected.
 All excited states are full on the horizon and a large amount of energy is needed to add a quantum bit to the holographic screen.
-It seems that for a holographic screen inside a black hole quantum bits of spacetime should start filling quantum states with an energy gap from the ground state.
-Based on this interpretation, the singularity is not a physical point as the lowest possible energy for a quantum bit of spacetime goes to infinity at that point.
+It seems that for a holographic screen inside a black hole quantum bits of space-time should start filling quantum states with an energy gap from the ground state.
+Based on this interpretation, the singularity is not a physical point as the lowest possible energy for a quantum bit of space-time goes to infinity at that point.
 We will investigate this interpretation more completely elsewhere.
-It is simple to show that the time scale for a particle to diffuse over the entire physical system with temperature $T$ satisfies $tT\sim N^{2/d}l_{0}\bar{p}$, where $N$ is the number of particles, $\bar{p}$ is the average momentum of a particle in thermal equilibrium and $l_{0}$ is length scale of the system, which for a dense gas can be the separation of the molecules or their size.
-In the case of strongly correlated quantum systems, the diffusion and scrambling times are of the same order.
-If the total entropy of the gas is in the order of the number of molecules, than the scrambling time is $t_{\ast}T=S^{2/d}\hbar$ , where $d$ is the dimension of the system.
-One might think that in the real world $t_{\ast}T$ never grows more slowly than $S^{2/3}$ \cite{susskind02}.
-However, assuming that the Stefan-Boltzmann law gives the rate at which the stretched horizon emits energy in the outgoing Hawking radiation ($\frac{dU}{dt}\sim \frac{A_{\bot}}{{\l_{p}}^{2}}{T_{H}}^{2})$, where $t$ is the Schwarzschild time coordinate, we will, therefore, have, \bea \frac{dS}{dt}\simeq T_{H}\frac{A_{\bot}}{{\l_{p}}^{2}}\sim T_{H}S \eea Now, one can obtain a consistent scrambling time $t_{\ast}\sim\beta\ln S$, where $\beta$ is the inverse Hawking temperature.
-It is remarkable that for a black hole, the scrambling time satisfies $t_{\ast}T\sim\hbar\ln S$.